-The Kalanchoe beharensis, [kal-un-KOH-ee] [be-HAIR-en-sis], is a slow-growing succulent type.
-The “beharensis” part references the plant’s native region of Behara in South Madagascar.
-Kalanchoe Beharensis Plant Facts Origin: Madagascar Family: Crassulaceae
+The Kalanchoe beharensis, is a slow-growing succulent type from the succulent genus Kalanchoe and a member of the family Crassulaceae.
+The specific epithet, “beharensis” part references the plant’s native region of

 Echeveria Neon Breakers (ech-eh-VER-ee-a nee-AHN BRAY-curs) are excellent houseplants.
 These brilliantly colored, easily grown perennial succulents are also a good choice for many garden settings.
 You may also hear this

-Haworthias, often dubbed as “polka-dotted” or “zebra” plants, are dainty succulent houseplants that are well-loved for their exotic, aloe vera-like appearance and soft, fleshy leaves.
-They resemble an aloe plant in
+Haworthias, often dubbed as “polka-dotted” or “zebra plant,” are dainty succulent houseplants that are well-loved for their exotic, aloe vera-like appearance and soft, fleshy leaves.
+They grow in a rosette

 The Aloe Blue Elf is a hybrid with compact growth habit.
 These plants can withstand heat, neglect, and drought with relative ease.
 It produces stems with oral orange, red flower stalks.
 This article shares tips on growing and care.

 Elephant Bush plant or Portulacaria afra (pronounced por-tew-luh-KAR-ee-uh AF-ruh) is a bushy succulent shrub belonging to the Didiereaceae family.
 In its native habitat in the eastern part of South Africa and the Limpopo

 How and when should you repot a desert rose?
 These desert plants do well with coarse, sharp draining soil.
 Repot during warm weather when plants are in active growth – mid-spring is best.
 Click on this article to learn more about transplanting Desert Rose Adeniums.